Joshua Logan: Later career

 Logan's 1976 autobiography Josh: My Up-and-Down, In-and-Out Life gives a frank account of his bipolar disorder.
 He appeared with his wife in the 1977 nightclub revue Musical Moments, featuring Logan's most popular Broadway numbers.
 He published Movie Stars, Real People, and Me in 1978.

 In 1979, he produced Larry Cohen's Trick on Broadway.
 He directed Horowitz and Mrs. Washington (1980), which ran for six performances.

 From 1983 to 1986, he taught theater at Florida Atlantic University in Boca Raton, Florida.
 He was also responsible for bringing Carol Channing to Broadway in Lend an Ear!.

 Personal life

 Logan experienced mood fluctuations for many years, which in the 1970s psychiatrist Ronald R. Fieve treated with lithium, and the two appeared on TV talk shows extolling its virtues.

 Logan was married briefly (1939–1940) to actress Barbara O'Neil.
-After the couple divorced, he was married to Nedda Harrigan from 1945 until his death from progressive supranuclear palsy (PSP) in New York City in 1988; they had a daughter, Susan Harrigan Logan, and a son, Thomas Heggen Logan.
+After the couple divorced, he was married to Nedda Harrigan from 1945 until his death; they had a daughter, Susan Harrigan Logan, and a son, Thomas Heggen Logan.

 In 2019, Jane Fonda, who starred in Logan's 1960 film Tall Story, claimed both she and Logan were in love with lead actor Anthony Perkins at the time of filming, causing tension during an already difficult shoot.

+Death

+After suffering from progressive supranuclear palsy (PSP) for several years, Logan died in New York City on July 12, 1988, at the age of 79.